ltvprotocol/docs/src/42_NFT.md

 ## Overview

 **42 NFT** is the official limited-edition NFT collection by **LTV Protocol**, created to recognize and reward the earliest participants of the ecosystem.
+NFT ia a functional access token granting exclusive privileges within the protocol.
-It serves both as a symbolic representation of leverage, yield, and mathematical precision — and as a functional access token granting exclusive privileges within the protocol.
+It also serves both as a symbolic representation of leverage, yield, and mathematical precision.

 Each NFT represents commitment to the protocol’s vision and grants tangible benefits to holders during and after the mainnet rollout.